Christianity in India: Why the Danger Is Increasing

-If you’ve been following the faith-based media headlines, you’ve likely heard about new challenges facing Christians in India.
+If you’ve been following the faith-based media headlines, you’ve likely heard about new challenges facing Christianity in India.
 But understanding today’s events can be difficult without first understanding some history.

 Below is a quick primer to understanding the current situation and how it impacts Christians.

-What is behind the recent hostility toward Christians in India?
+What is behind the recent hostility toward Christianity in India?

 There is a fundamentalist Hindu political party in India called the Bharatiya Janata Party or BJP.
 Earlier this year, they won the majority of seats in the state legislature in Uttar Pradesh, the most populated region of India.